-Are EMF's Safe?
+Are EMFs Safe?
 Good or bad?

-Controversies around EMF's
+Controversies around EMFs

 Science of Induction Cooktops?

-Other sources of EMFs such as our telephones, have been tested extensively, and evidence has shown that radiation emitted by electrical devices has no permanent effect as was speculated.
+Other sources of EMFs, such as our telephones, have been tested extensively, and evidence has shown that radiation emitted by electrical devices has no permanent effect, as was speculated.
 All the controversy and hype around electromagnetic fields are rooted in ignorance.

-The truth is that EMFs can be dangerous but it’s important to know when and under what circumstances they can be.
-In this case, it’s important that you know that those used by people in daily activities are considered safe to use.
+The truth is that EMFs can be dangerous, but it’s essential to know when and under what circumstances they can be.
+In this case, you must know that those used by people in daily activities are considered safe to use.

-Similar to microwave radio frequencies, Induction cooktops generate a low-frequency radiation.
+Similar to microwave radio frequencies, Induction cooktops generate low-frequency radiation.
 Avoid the use of metallic cooking spoons, which may allow current flow through your body when cooking.

 The induction cooktop is not always close to you during your daily use to absorb enough radiation that can harm you.
 Choosing an induction cooktop over an electric cooktop can be challenging without knowing the benefits of each.
 Induction cooking is a modern appliance that uses electromagnetic radiation to create heat directly in your pots and pans.

 Induction cooktops use non-ionizing radiation to emit emf radiation by using an induction coil below the glass surface.
 It is not recommended to use a cast iron pan as it can scratch the glass surface.